divincoder/asset_tracker/README.md

 This App enables you view your investments and liquidations over time graphically.
 It is a mock display App, not functional.

+Login: any email and password above 4 characters

 <br/>
 This project demonstrates it is possible to create beautiful charting system in flutter for Investments, Assets management etc.